southernadd-cmyk/think2code/README.md

-# FlowCode v3.6
+# think2code

 Build **real, executable flowcharts** in the browser — then automatically generate Python code and run it step-by-step.

-FlowCode is designed for teaching programming and algorithmic thinking at KS3/KS4/college level.
+think2code is designed for teaching programming and algorithmic thinking at KS3/KS4/college level.
 Students drag blocks, connect them, run the program, and instantly see corresponding Python.
 ---
 Major update highlights: